helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     by the (OCID) value of the `compartment-ocid` setting.
   * It will use a `NodeConfigSource`-based configuration source rather than a `LazyConfigSource`-based configuration source.
 See Helidon's documentation about configuration sources for more information.

+### Remove `/tmp/helidon-examples-ocids.txt`

+You can now remove the `/tmp/helidon-examples-ocids.txt` file you created above to temporarily hold the OCIDs you gathered.
+It is no longer needed.

 ## Build The Example